pgpartman/pg_partman/doc/pg_partman_howto_native.md

 CREATE INDEX ON public.new_regular_table (col3);
 ```

 Now we can use the `undo_partition_proc()` procedure to move the data out of our partitioned table to the regular table.
 We can even  chose a smaller interval size for this as well to reduce the transaction runtime for each batch.
 The batch size is a default of 1, which would only run the given interval one time.
 We want to undo the entire thing with one call, so pass a number at high enough to run through all batches.
 It will stop when all the data has been moved, even if you passed a higher batch number.
 We also don't need to keep the old child tables once they're empty, so that is set to false.
-There are several other options for the undo procedure (keeping or dropping old tables, wait time, etc).
-See the documentation for more information on those.
+See the documentation for more information on other options for the undo functions/procedure.
 ```
 CALL partman.undo_partition_proc('public.original_table', p_interval := '1 hour'::text, p_batch := 500, p_target_table := 'public.new_regular_table', p_keep_table := false);